 A CCL can be created from several components that are dynamically composed from a set of management services, each representing one component of the CCL.
-The attribute cCLComponents indicates the list of components which are combined to create a CCL.
+The attribute cCLComponentList indicates the list of components which are combined to create a CCL.

-The attribute identifies the type of CCL that needs to be composed.
+The attribute cCLType identifies the type of CCL that needs to be composed.
 The specific details of the purpose that is fulfilled by the CCL are then written into the CCL purpose.

 6.3.1.2 Attributes

-The CCLControlLoop IOC includes attributes inherited from Top IOC (defined TS 28.622[5]) and the following attributes:
+The ClosedControlLoop IOC includes attributes inherited from Top IOC (defined in TS 28.622[5]) and the following attributes: